What is the Full Form of DIG?

 • To issue directives for obtaining special reports from higher-ranking officials.

-• To stop, spot, and look into the crime, corruption, traffic control, counterterrorism, VIP protection, maintain public order, stop drug trafficking and smuggling, and direct intelligence agencies are all part of their investigation activities.
+• To stop, spot, and look into crime, corruption, traffic control, counterterrorism, VIP protection, maintain public order, stop drug trafficking and smuggling, and direct intelligence agencies are all part of their investigation activities.

 How to Apply for DIG?